-As it is with any new field that becomes main stream, the hype factor is high.
+As it is with any new field that becomes mainstream, the hype factor is high.
 Every tech professional looking for a job in big data is now suddenly a ‘data scientist’.

-Today, a number of academicians, economists, physicists, mathematicians, statisticians, data miners and programmers are exploring career options in data science.
+Today, a number of academicians, economists, physicists, mathematicians, statisticians, data miners, and programmers are exploring career options in data science.
 During this transition, several qualities differentiate the successful ones from the rest.
 First and foremost, they are masters of two essential disciplines — programming and statistics — and possess strong domain knowledge.
 They know early on that to become a successful data scientist, they need to proficient in several disciplines.

 Thirdly, technical shortcomings do not deter budding data scientists in their search for creative ways to solve a problem.
-They find creative methods to visualise information in order to identify clear and compelling patterns in the data.
+They find creative methods to visualize information in order to identify clear and compelling patterns in the data.

 A good data scientist = data hacker + programmer+ analyst+ coach+ story teller+ artist.

 No doubt, a powerful combination of skills that is rare to come by.

 How do you become a great data scientist?

 The most important aspect of this position is the science of it all.
 So we should start with what it means to be a scientist.
 Being a data scientist means you have to obtain, scrub, explore, model and interpret data.

 In reality, there is only a small number of people who possess the skills to be ideal data scientists.

 To start off, a data scientist’s most basic, universal skill is the ability to write code.
 You must be a competent programmer if not, this job is not for you.